Hurt Foot Hop is a trope particular to Amusing Injuries.

 - In Innerspace, Tuck shuts a cab door with his foot.
 The pain makes him jump around while clutching his foot.

-- In Harry Potter and the Goblet of Fire, after he tries to enter the Headmaster's office without knowing the password, Harry kicks a wall out of frustration and hops on his other foot in pain.
+- In Harry Potter and the Goblet of Fire, after he tries to enter the Headmaster's office without knowing the password, Harry kicks a wall out of frustration, breaks his pinky toe, and hops on his other foot in pain.

 - Horatio Hornblower, "Mutiny": Rowdy seaman Randall blocks Matthews and Styles who run to rescue the arrested lieutenants from a drowning pit amidst a battle when the Renown is aground and under gunfire from the Spanish.
 Styles loses his patience and shoots Randall in his foot.
 Randall promptly hops aside in pain and makes way.